 Your hosts will be Wildlife Veterinarian Dr. Chris Foggin and Roger Parry, Managers of the Victoria Falls Wildlife Trust.
 They have a fabulous team of guides and staff that you will be working together with.
 We take up to six people per intake, in the months of May through September we specifically reserve 4 slots for veterinary and pre-veterinary students.
 So book early!

-The current costs are as follows: Intern $750 per week in Victoria Falls, $850 per week for travel intakes.
+The current costs are as follows: $850 per week in Victoria Falls.
 Costs include all accommodation, meals, and transportation to the individual’s project (to and from Victoria Falls Town).

 Please note costs are subject to change.